 21. You heard how surfing has changed someone's life.

-22. You think surfboards are object of design.
+22. You think surfboards are objects of design.

 23. You believe surfing positively changes the human body.